Architecture

 10. CLI (@dojops/cli)

 Full-lifecycle CLI with rich TUI powered by @clack/prompts.
 Interactive prompts, spinners, styled panels, semantic log levels.
-Includes dojops init (comprehensive repo scanner with 11 CI platforms, IaC, scripts, security detection) and dojops check (LLM-powered DevOps config quality analysis).
+Includes dojops init (repo scanner covering 11 CI platforms, IaC, scripts, security detection) and dojops check (LLM-powered DevOps config quality analysis).

 See CLI Reference.